cmsc330fall23/cmsc330fall23/projects/project7.md

-Generally you may use functionality in Rust's standard library and the external Regex crate which will be downloaded as part of the first project build.
-However, use of an existing function or package that would complete a required function or program in with no effort from the student is prohibited under penalty of loss of all credit on the project.
-That is: do the work.
+Generally you may use functionality in Rust's standard library and the external Regex crate which will be downloaded as part of the first project build. ~~However, use of an existing function or package that would complete a required function or program in with no effort from the student is prohibited under penalty of loss of all credit on the project.
+That is: do the work.~~ (We haven't found any library functions that would be prohibited - don't stress it).

 Guidance is given on techniques to use in each of the problems so keep a copy of the README close.